laravel/docs/mocking.md

                 }
             );

-            // Assert a notification was sent to the given users...
+            // Assert a notification was sent to the given users Notification::assertSentTo(
-            Notification::assertSentTo(
                 [$user], OrderShipped::class
             );

-            // Assert a notification was not sent...
+            // Assert a notification was not sent Notification::assertNotSentTo(
-            Notification::assertNotSentTo(
                 [$user], AnotherNotification::class
             );

-            // Assert a notification was sent via Notification::route() method...
+            // Assert a notification was sent via Notification::route() method Notification::assertSentTo(
-            Notification::assertSentTo(
                 new AnonymousNotifiable, OrderShipped::class
             );